koush/docs.scrypted.app/scrypted-nvr/hardware-acceleration.md

 ## Apple Silicon

-Scrypted NVR can leverage the neural cores on the new Apple Silicon chips using the `CoreML Plugin`.
+Scrypted NVR can leverage the [Neural Engine](https://www.makeuseof.com/what-is-a-neural-engine-how-does-it-work/) on the new Apple Silicon chips using the `CoreML Plugin`.
 Incredible performance at low power.
 Installing the [Scrypted Desktop App](/desktop-application) is recommended on Mac.

 ## NVIDIA and AMD